eeyrw/LcdTcpDll/README.md

 ## Build the plugin
 You may build it with MSVC or mingw32.
 I create a project file with IDE CodeBlocks.
 When you use MSVC, you should specify the .def file to generate correct DLL.
 When you use mingw, you should add -m32 to compiler flag and -static to linker flag.
 Because I discovered that if you do not attach -static. mingw will dynamically link it's libgccXXX.dll, which is not expected.
 ## Use the plugin
 It's fairly simple.
-Copy the dll to `LCD_SMARTIE_ROOT\displays` n
+Copy the dll to `LCD_SMARTIE_ROOT\displays` and
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI0NDMxNTgwMl19
+eyJoaXN0b3J5IjpbMTA1OTk2OTI4M119
 -->